telerik/ajax-docs/controls/grid/design-time/setting-radgrid.md

 ## Data options

->note This page provides options that if set, will be available for all grid tables.
+>tip This page provides options that if set, will be available for all grid tables.
 If you set [Show header] option, all tables in your grid will have headers.
 >